 In This Article

+Many succulent species can be propagated by stem cuttings, dividing offsets, or even by just removing a leaf and laying it on soil—it's that simple.
 With these tips, you can turn cutting back an overgrown plant into an opportunity to add new succulents to your collection.

 How to Propagate Succulent Offsets

 As they grow, many plants reproduce by growing offsets—baby plants that grow from the base of the mother plant.
 Aloe vera, Agave Americana, Haworthia, Kalanchoe daigremontiana (Mother of Thousands), and Sempervivum (Hen and Chicks) all produce offsets that are easy to remove and replant.

 Offsets can be removed one by one, or—as is often the case with Haworthia and Sempervivum— they grow several offsets at once, eventually filling the pot with a clump of plants.
 These clumps can be gently divided and replanted to create smaller containers with several rosettes.
 Alternatively, offsets may be removed and replanted one at a time as they grow.